TomasJohansson/crsTransformations-dotnet/docs/README.md

 * Easting/Northing for a cartographic or projected system
 * xEastingLongitude/yNorthingLatitude for general code handling different types of system

-C# code illustrating how to create coordinate instances with the different factory methods:
+# C# code illustrating how to create CrsCoordinate instances with the different factory methods:
 ```C#
 using Programmerare.CrsTransformations.Identifier; // CrsIdentifier
 using Programmerare.CrsTransformations.Coordinate; // CrsCoordinate